Set up connectors to route mail between Office 365 and your own email servers

-On your Exchange server, configure a Send connector to send email via a smart host to Office 365.
-For instructions on how to do this with Exchange Server, see Create a Send connector to route outbound email through a smart host .
+If your on-premises email environment is Microsoft Exchange, you create a Send connector that uses smart host routing to send messages to Office 365.
+For more information, see Create a Send connector to route outbound email through a smart host .
 For instructions on how to do this with Exchange Server 2010, see Create an SMTP Send Connector.

 New-SendConnector -Name <DescriptiveName> -AddressSpaces * -CloudServicesMailEnabled $true -Fqdn <CertificateHostNameValue> -RequireTLS $true -DNSRoutingEnabled $false -SmartHosts <YourDomain>-com.mail.protection.outlook.com -TlsAuthLevel CertificateValidation